-The figures reported for fiscal years 2020 and 2021 do not include any commission income not accounted for using the effective interest method.
+The figures reported for fiscal years 2021 and 2022 do not include any commission income not accounted for using the effective interest method.

-The government grant related to the entire term of the tender transactions amounted to a total of €96 million on the basis of the amount of €13,000 million drawn down as of the reporting date.
-Of this amount, €20 million related to the bonus for achieving the growth targets.
+The government grant related to the entire term of the tender transactions amounted to a total of €91 million (previous year: €96 million) on the basis of the amount of €11,000 million (previous year: €13,000 million) drawn down as of the reporting date.
+Of this amount, €55 million (previous year: €20 million) related to the bonus for achieving the growth targets.
 This measurement is based on the fact that there is a reasonable degree of certainty that the lending target will be reached in full in the analysis period.
-Interest income for the reporting year included an additional €76 million in connection with the government grant involved in the tender drawdown under the targeted longer-term refinancing operations III (TLTRO III).
+Interest income for the reporting year included an additional €37 million (previous year: €76 million) in connection with the government grant involved in the tender drawdown under the targeted longer-term refinancing operations III (TLTRO III).
 This amount was unrelated to lending growth.